 Smoking doubles your risk of getting sicker from COVID-19.

-In a review of 5 studies published to date,3 smoking is most likely associated with getting sicker with COVID-19.
-In the largest study of 1,099 people with COVID-19,4 people who smoke were 2.4 times more likely to get really sick compared to those who did not smoke.
+In a review of 5 studies published to date,3 smoking is associated with getting sicker with COVID-19.
+In the largest study of 1,099 people with COVID-19,4 people who smoke were 2.4 times more likely to get sick compared to those who did not.
 Smoking can cause chronic obstructive pulmonary disease (COPD) and other health problems that may contribute to serious illness.2 Stopping smoking still helps your health if you have COPD or heart disease.5

 Vaping harms lung health.